savetheclocktower/symbol-provider-tree-sitter/README.md

 The `symbol.strip` predicate will replace everything matched by the regular expression with an empty string.
 The pattern given is compiled into a JavaScript `RegExp` with an implied `g` (global) flag.

-In this example, _if_ the `identifier` node included whitespace on either side of the symbol, this would be one way to remove that.
+In this example, _if_ the `identifier` node included whitespace on either side of the symbol, the symbol’s name would be stripped of that whitespace before being shown in the UI.

-##### symbol.prependTextForNode
+###### symbol.prependTextForNode

 ```scm
 (class_body (method_definition